zainkhalid08/reminders/readme.md

 # NPM
 npm run production

+# EXTRA
+            // also validate that ref is valid in content's ayah
 # Options

 BEFORE DEPLOYMENT
-*system to add reference to ayah eg (quran - baqrah:1) *system to add reference to hadith (hadith - muslim) plan
-	done. make seeder for surahs
-	make component for ref...
-2:4 (means surah 2 and ayah 4) 2:5
-		while setting
-			search for 2:5 and replace with baqrah:5. while getting
-			search for 2:5 and replace with baqrah:5.

-# EXTRA
-            // also validate that ref is valid in content's ayah

-*meta description for seo
+*finalize urls
+	*friday-sermons
+	*friday-sermon/the-last-day/masjid-al-haram/1
+	*friday-sermon/1/the-last-day/masjid-al-haram This is good *mins read is also to be done.
 *makesure to rename assets as unique as it caused that access forbidden error.
 The link is accessable anyways so the point is that make sure that those directories arne't accessable.
 *store ayah and hadith in db.(i can show a trending or a reminder ayah/hadith and then show that post...)
 *don't reveal the id.
+*meta description for seo

 -
 CUSTOM TEXTAREA